Giancarlo Dellagiovanna

 Giancarlo Dellagiovanna (born 18 September 1961) is an Italian prelate of the Catholic Church who works in the diplomatic service of the Holy See.

 Biography

 Giancarlo Dellagiovanna was born on 18 September 1961 in Voghera, Pavia, Italy.
 He was ordained a priest for the Roman Catholic Diocese of Tortona on 5 June 1999.

 Diplomatic career

 He entered the Holy See diplomatic service on 1 July 2005, and has served in the apostolic nunciatures in Mexico, the Dominican Republic, Italy, the Netherlands, and the Section for General Affairs of Secretariat of State.

 On 15 March 2025, Pope Francis appointed him Titular Archbishop of Sistroniana and Apostolic Nuncio to Burkina Faso.
 He was consecrated as an archbishop on 25 April 2025.

 On 15 August 2025, Pope Leo XIV accepted his resignation.

+On 25 April 2026, Pope Leo XIV named him as nuncio to El Salvador.